 How Monument Can Help You Quit Drinking

 There’s no one-size-fits-all approach to treating AUD or an unhealthy relationship with alcohol.
-If you want to stop binge-drinking, forgo your nightly drink, or change other unhealthy drinking behaviors, Monument is here for you.
+If you want to learn how to stop binge drinking, forgo your nightly drink, or change other unhealthy drinking behaviors, Monument is here for you.
 Whether you want to stop drinking on day one or gradually reduce your drinking, our network of clinicians can help advise you on what’s best for you.

-Monument is proud to offer a new way to change your drinking habits.
+Monument’s online alcohol treatment program was built so that you can change your drinking on your own terms.
 We provide evidence-based treatment plans that are tailored to our members’ individual needs.
 And our platform is entirely online, allowing you to work toward sobriety or moderation on your own time.
-Read more about how to stop drinking without rehab.
+Read more about how to stop drinking without rehab, including resources for alcohol support groups, specialized therapy, and more.

 If you think you may be at risk of experiencing any of the acute or post-acute withdrawal symptoms shared above and don’t know how to stop drinking alcohol, we encourage you to connect with a physician about your options.